ebaauw/homebridge-hue/README.md

 `schedules` | `false` |lag whether to expose Hue bridge schedules to HomeKit.
 `rules` | `false` | Flag whether to expose Hue bridge rules to HomeKit.
 `heartrate`| `5` | The interval in seconds to poll the Hue bridge.
 Must be between `1` and `30`.
 I've been using a 2-second heartrate with no issues on my v2 (square) bridge.
 Note that this can be changed dynamically per bridge, through the _Heartbeat_ service.
-`waitTimeUpdate` | `20` | _(not yet implemented)_ The time in milliseconds to wait for a change from HomeKit to another characteristic for the same light or group, before updating the Hue bridge.
+`waitTimeUpdate` | `50` | The time in milliseconds to wait for a change from HomeKit to another characteristic for the same light or group, before updating the Hue bridge.
 Must be between `20` and `500`.
 You might want to increase this when homebridge-hue reports `hue bridge error 201: parameter, xy, is not modifiable.
 Device is set to off.` on activating a HomeKit scene that turns a light on at a specific colour, colour temperature, and/or brightness.
-`timeout` | `5` | The timeout in seconds to wait for a response from a Hue bridge (or the Meethue portal).
+`timeout` | `5` | The timeout in seconds to wait for a response from a Hue bridge (or the Meethue portal or _(not yet implemented)_ UPnP discovery).
 Must be between `5` and `30`.
 You might want to increase this if homebridge-hue reports `ESOCKETTIMEDOUT` errors.
 `parallelRequests` | `10`<br>`3` | _(not yet implemented)_ The number of ansynchronous requests homebridge-hue sends in parallel to a Hue bridge.
 Must be between `1` and `30`.
 You might want to decrease this if homebridge-hue reports `ECONNRESET` errors.
 The default is `10` for a v2 bridge and `3` for a v1 bridge.
 `waitTimeResend` | `300` | The time in milliseconds to wait before resending a request after an `ECONNRESET` error.
 Must be between `100` and `1000`.